dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Scope-Guard/Systematic-Error-Handling-in-C++/index.md

 Yes.

-If there is one single piece of C++ code that I could recommend every C++ programmer spend 10 minutes learning, it is ScopeGuard (now part of the freely available [Loki library](http://loki-lib.sourceforge.net/)).
+If there is one single piece of C++ code that I could recommend every C++ programmer spend 10 minutes learning, it is `ScopeGuard` (now part of the freely available [Loki library](http://loki-lib.sourceforge.net/)).

-I decided to try using a (slightly modified) version of ScopeGuard for a smallish Win32 GUI program I was working on.
-Win32 as you may know has many different types of resources that need to be closed in different ways (e.g. kernel handles are usually closed with `CloseHandle()`, GDI `BeginPaint()` needs to be paired with `EndPaint()`, etc.) I used ScopeGuard with all these resources, and also for allocating working buffers with `new` (e.g. for character set conversions to/from Unicode).
+I decided to try using a (slightly modified) version of `ScopeGuard` for a smallish Win32 GUI program I was working on.
+Win32 as you may know has many different types of resources that need to be closed in different ways (e.g. kernel handles are usually closed with `CloseHandle()`, GDI `BeginPaint()` needs to be paired with `EndPaint()`, etc.) I used `ScopeGuard` with all these resources, and also for allocating working buffers with `new` (e.g. for character set conversions to/from Unicode).

-**What amazed me was how much \*shorter\* the program was.** Basically, it's a win-win: your code gets shorter and more robust at the same time.
+**What amazed me was how much *shorter* the program was.** Basically, it's a **win-win**: your code gets **shorter** and more **robust** at the same time.
 Future code changes *can't leak anything*.
 They just can't.
 How cool is that?

 [A](https://stackoverflow.com/a/64824020)

-> NOTE: 比较了Scope guard and RAII

 ## Scope guard and RAII